seanbenhur/intent-recognition/CONTRIBUTING.md

 #### 2. Confirm PR was created

-You can confirm that your PR has been created by running the following command, from the py_fresh folder:
+You can confirm that your PR has been created by running the following command, from the intent-recogntion folder:

 ```bash
 gh pr list